unifiedstreaming/fmp4-ingest/ingest_spec.md

 * rsegmentpath = URI_SAFE_IDENTIFIER
 * Identifier = segment_file_name

 In this PostURL the server address is typically the hostname or IP address of the media processing entity or publishing point.
 The presentation path is the path to the specific presentation at the publishing point.
 The manifest path can be used to signal the specific manifest of the presentation.
-The rsegmentpath can be a different extended paths based on the relative paths in the manifest file.
-The identifier desribes the filename of the segment.
-The live source sender first sends the manifest to the path http://mypublishingpoint/presentation allowing the receiving entity to setup reception paths for the following fragmented MPEG-4 segments.
-The payload and content of the media ingest stream are manifests described as MPEG-DASH and segments based on fragmented MPEG-4 [3] that can be defined using the IETF RFC 5234 ANB [14] as follows.
+The rsegmentpath can be a different extended path based on the relative paths in the manifest file.
+The identifier desribes the filename of the segment as described in the manifest.
+The live source sender first sends the manifest to the path http://mypublishingpoint/presentation allowing the receiving entity to setup reception paths for the following segmentsand manifests.
+The payload and content of the media ingest stream are manifests described as MPEG-DASH and segments based on fragmented MPEG-4 [3].
+The fragmented MPEG-4 segment streams can be defined using the IETF RFC 5234 ANB [14] as follows.

 * fragmentedMP4stream = HeaderBoxes Fragments
 * HeaderBoxes = FileType Moov